Research Ethics and Integrity at the School of Engineering

 School Procedure

-The Deputy Director of Research (Dr Timm Krueger) acts as the Research Ethics and Integrity Officer for the School of Engineering with support from the Research Administrator.
+The Deputy Director of Research (Dr Christoper Ness) acts as the Research Ethics and Integrity Officer for the School of Engineering with support from the Research Administrator.
 Any ethical issues escalated by the Head of Research Institute will be reviewed by the Deputy Director of Research and any issues relating to Research Integrity will be initially reported by the College to the Deputy Director of Research, who may then request further information or delegate the issue to the appropriate 3rd party to manage.
 For research projects, the PI should conduct a Research Ethics and Integrity Assessment using the form below.

 College Procedure